NicGanon/leetcode/README.md

-This the source code written by c++ in leetcode
+This the c++ source code which were accepted in oj.leetcode.com